Karen L. Henderson: Immigration

-Cases involving then-President Donald Trump
+Cases involving Donald Trump

 In November 2019, Henderson indicated she wanted to revisit a 3-panel ruling allowing Congress to access Trump's tax records.
-The DC Circuit rejected her view by an 8 - 3 vote.
+The DC Circuit rejected her view by an 8–3 vote.
 She was the only judge to dissent who was not appointed by Trump.

 In February 2020, Henderson joined the opinion of Circuit Judge Thomas B. Griffith when the majority held that the United States House Committee on the Judiciary could not enforce a subpoena upon President Trump's former White House Counsel, Don McGahn.
 Henderson wrote a concurrence arguing that the House did not have standing to sue here, while Circuit Judge Judith W. Rogers wrote a dissent.
 The full D.C.
 Circuit rejected this position on August 8, 2020.

-In June 2020, Henderson joined the opinion of Circuit Judge Neomi Rao issuing a writ of Mandamus ordering a district court judge to dismiss the charges against Michael Flynn, who had twice pleaded guilty.

-Henderson's ruling was subsequently overturned by the full court on August 3, 2020.
-After hearing the case en banc, the appeals court on August 31, 2020, ruled 8–2 against issuing the writ of mandamus, with Rao and Henderson joining each other's dissents.
+In June 2020, Henderson joined the opinion of fellow Circuit Judge Neomi Rao issuing a writ of mandamus ordering a district court judge to grant a motion brought by federal prosecutors asking that the criminal charges against Michael Flynn be dismissed.
+The district judge appealed and after hearing the case en banc, the appeals court on August 31, 2020, ruled 8–2 against issuing the writ of mandamus, with Rao and Henderson joining each other's dissents.

-On November 30, 2021, Henderson authored a unanimous ruling requiring the Justice Department to hand over more of the Mueller report, citing the Freedom of Information Act.
+On November 30, 2021, Henderson authored a unanimous ruling requiring the DOJ hand over more of the Mueller report, citing the Freedom of Information Act.

 Criticism of hiring practices

 On May 16, 2022, the Washington Post published an article reporting that Henderson "hires only men among the three or four people she selects each year for clerkships."
 Specifically, the article stated that of "more than 70 clerks" Henderson hired since 1990, all but one were men.
-Henderson responded in a statement, "I give equal treatment and consideration to all applicants and hire law clerks based only on their credentials.
+Henderson responded in a statement: "I give equal treatment and consideration to all applicants and hire law clerks based only on their credentials.
 To the extent any contrary impression exists, I regret that such impression exists and I will use my best efforts to address it."